ChinazaO1/myportfolio/README.md

 # Hosting
-My portfolio is hosted on GitHub and all updates I make on this project reflects on my github
+My portfolio is hosted on GitHub and all updates I make on this project reflects on my github Here is the link to my deployed application https://chinazao1.github.io/myportfolio/

 ## Functionality